 “There will be Daleks.
 There will be exterminations.
 Thrills, laughter, tears.
 You know.
 The usual.
 See you at the end of the year.”

-Given that the last festive special aired on New Year’s Day 2019 (and series 12 began the same day a year later) it seems likely that Revolution of the Daleks will be released on January 1st also, but who knows – maybe a shift back to a Christmas special is planned instead.
+Given that the last festive special aired on New Year’s Day 2019 (and series 12 began the same day a year later) it seems likely that Revolution of the Daleks will be released on January 1st also, but who knows – maybe a shift back to a Christmas special is planned instead, especially given production challenges now faced by other dramas thanks to the coronavirus pandemic.

-“It’s already been filmed and I was on set for it,” Briggs told RadioTimes.com.
+“It’s already been filmed and I was on set for it,” Dalek voice actor Briggs told RadioTimes.com.
 “It certainly wasn’t a single Dalek.
 And there were quite a few interesting challenges, and some interesting location work as well.”

 One clue for what to expect from the special could come from mysterious Dalek scenes shot in late 2019 in Bristol, which saw the Doctor’s greatest enemies apparently attacking each other on Clifton Suspension Bridge.